GDPR Compliance @ Changepoint

 Q: What is a DPO?

-A: DPO stands for Data Protection Officer and is a requirement of GDPR.
-Each organization must have a DPO who is responsible for compliance with GDPR.
+A: DPO stands for Data Protection Officer and is a requirement for some organizations.

 Q: How do I contact Changepoint’s DPO?

-You can contact our DPO by email at firstname.lastname@example.org
+You can contact our information security team by email at email@example.com

 Or by mail at